 If you’re hoping for a more romantic style of shoot that includes “light” and “airy” colors, you can actually make outfit choices that will lend your images to turn out brighter, softer and extra photogenic!
 Here are some ingredients that go into creating a romantic styled shoot.
 It’s important to note that you do not need to choose all of these ingredients in order to have a light and airy style to your images but the more ingredients you include, the more romantic it will be:

 Just like the “Romantic” recipe, you don’t have to apply all of these “ingredients to get a perfectly BRIGHT & BOLD look to your engagement session.
 These ingredients include:

-– I photograph engagement sessions on weekday evenings because my weekends are dedicated to photographing weddings!
+– Most photographers photograph engagement sessions on weekday evenings because the weekends are dedicated to photographing weddings!
 On some very rare occasions, a weekend may be available.

-– I love shooting at gorgeous locations.
-I recommend two locations max for engagements.
+– I love shooting at gorgeous new locations.
+I recommend two locations max for engagements though.
 A general rule of thumb is the more locations and outfits, the fewer images, but the more variety you’ll have!

-– I can do sunrise sessions if necessary!
+– Sunrise sessions are a great possibility to avoid large crowds!
 I require sunrise shoots for those who want to take portraits in a very crowded location like the city or popular locations.